BU-DiSC/mendeley-library/README.md

 # mendeley-library

-## Automation
-A github workflow is updating all libraries every 2 hours.
-You can also manually run the workflow by going to [Actions](https://github.com/BU-DiSC/mendeley-library/actions).

-## Working locally

 ### Setting up
 Run `./setup.sh` to get things going.
 Once python3 and all packages are installed, make sure you have the credentials from https://github.com/BU-DiSC/main/wiki/Mendeley into the file ./scripts/credentials.json (do not commit this file)